nihal-gazi/Azinet-Simple-Java-Neural-Network-library-for-beginners/README.md

 We find that the outputs are very close to our dataset. `2.6603949204561495E-273` means 2.66×10^-273 which is a very small error indicating that out training was done very well!

-**But sometimes, the network may not train successfully, such as this example** Failure case:
+**But sometimes, the network may not train successfully, such as this example.**
+Failure case:
 ```
 NeuralNetworkDriver.main();